-Prepared by: Leticia Palos and Veronica Vidales
+Prepared by: Veronica Vidales and Leticia Palos

 What are the strengths of your area?: The Spanish Program is devoted to ensuring student success while fostering, cultural diversity awareness, an asset essential to living and working with diverse local and international community.
 Students can obtain an AA-T degree in Spanish or a Spanish Interpreter Certificate.
 Many students have benefited from our transfer coursework and are able to continue their education and transfer to a wide variety of universities.
-In 2019-2020 the course success rate is 86%.
-This is mainly due to the acquisition of the latest edition of a new textbook designed to develop students' performance in critical reading, writing, speaking, and listening.
-In making this decision, we were certain that we could continue to improve our students' success.
-Our students would have quick access to an interactive v-text, authentic cultural modern videos, virtual chats, media resources, tutorials, Lab practice, and technical support readily available.
+In 2020-2021 the course success rate is 85.6%.
+This was possible to our new textbook that help our students have quick access to an interactive v-text, authentic cultural modern videos, virtual chats, media resources, tutorials, Lab practice, and technical support readily available.
 Therefore, we were able to strengthen our Spanish curriculum and personalize our course to accommodate different student learning styles.
-In addition, we offer the convenient accessibility of the Language Center where students practiced and reinforced their language skills with the Rosetta Stone Software.
+In addition, we offer the convenient accessibility to Rosetta Stone.
+Students practiced and reinforced their language skills with the Rosetta Stone Software in the convenience of their own personal device.
 The evidence shows that students that used Rosetta Stone last year have a 81% to 86% higher possibility of completing the Spanish courses successfully.